ljes223/Omeka_Berlin_Revamp/README.md

 This is a repository dedictaed to the changes made when revamping the site https://drvk.createuky.net/news-articles/.
 I took the Berlin theme and modified it with these changes.
-The rest of the files (the ones not found in this respository) were left uneditted.
+The rest of the original files (the ones not found in this respository) were left uneditted.

 This is the site before the redo:
 ![omeka_before](https://github.com/user-attachments/assets/1d608a8b-97a5-4886-9340-0e164e576c4c)